ucrdrk/github_workshop/README.md

 git push
 ```

-If the command succeeded, you should see something like the following:
+If the command succeeds, you should see something like the following:

 ```bash
 Enumerating objects: 5, done.